demberto/PyFLP/docs/architecture.rst

           <https://realpython.com/python-descriptors/#why-use-python-descriptors>`_
           section.

-In PyFLP, descriptors are used to describe an attribute of a :doc:`model <./architecture>`.
+In PyFLP, descriptors are used for attributes of a :ref:`model <architecture-model>`.
-Internally, they access the value of an :doc:`event <./architecture>` or one if its keys.
+Internally, they access the value of an :ref:`event <architecture-event>` or one if its keys for :class:`StructEventBase`.
+They can be called *stateless* because they never cache the value which they fetch and directly dump back into the event when their setter is invoked.

 Some common descriptors like ``name`` 🔤, ``color`` 🎨 or ``icon`` 🖼 are used by multiple different types of models.
-The descriptors used for these can be different depending upon the internal representation inside :doc:`events <./architecture>`.
+The descriptors used for these can be different depending upon the internal representation inside :ref:`events <architecture-event>`.

+Despite all this, they are normal attributes from a type-checker's POV 👁 when accessed from an instance.

 .. note::